Harold Castro Preview, Player Props: Rockies vs. Giants

-Saturday, Harold Castro and the Colorado Rockies play the San Francisco Giants and Logan Webb, with the first pitch at 9:05 PM ET.
+On Sunday, Harold Castro (.174 on-base percentage in past 10 games, 96 points below season-long percentage) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Keaton Winn.
+First pitch is at 8:10 PM ET.

-He returns to action for the first time since August 30, when he went 0-for-1 against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Giants.

 Harold Castro Game Info & Props vs. the Giants